“Then what?” asked Jay.

 “Objects orbited the sun.
 Their periodic shadows made it look like the sun had a heartbeat.
 I couldn’t tell how big the objects were, so I was surprised when one smashed on my skull.
 It was an egg.
 There was a blue fledgling inside.
 The fledgling’s face held a beady eye on one side and a hundred human teeth on the other.
 I couldn’t bring myself look away from its gaze or even wipe yolk from my face.

 “The yolk slid off my skin.
 The white shell, scattered in three dimensions, scattered back around the bird.
 The egg kept orbiting like nothing happened.
 I kept walking to the sun.

-“The bird told me that inside the Mountain you see all of reality at once.
-The sun in the center is the origin of all things—the ‘indefatigable meristem,’ they called it—and if I’d touched it my sentience would’ve scattered across the cosmos.
-Somehow I understood reality’s shape was an infinite-dimensional torus, circles swept in circles swept in circles and so on.
+“The bird told me that inside the red mountain you see all of reality at once.
+The sun in the center is the origin of all things—the `indefatigable meristem’ they called it—and if I’d touched it my sentience would’ve scattered across the cosmos.
+Somehow I understood reality’s shape is an infinite-dimensional torus, circles swept in circles swept in circles and so on.

 “When I turned to see the bird, I woke drooling on my couch.
 My throat felt painful and raw so I drank six glasses of orange-juice and puked.
 I cleaned the bong for an hour.
 It wasn’t dirty,” Dan slurred, “I just felt dirty inside.”